sirhung1993/hodler-pool/README.md

-# 4FUT Pool Overview
+# VNA Pool Overview

 - Initial fee is ZERO, there is no increase in fee until the pool get 5M ADA staked.
 - All reward will be keeped in the pool until it reachs 100K ADA in pledge.
 - Flat fee (fixed cost) is always 340 ADA (network pre-definition).
 - Stake Pool Operators have experience in System Operations/Maintainance
 - Dynamic fee/margin is competitive (current margin is 0%)
-- Dynamic fee/margin will be adjusted by saturation level ( if the pool nearly saturated, the fee will be hight -> move to nex 4FUT Pool)
+- Dynamic fee/margin will be adjusted by saturation level ( if the pool nearly saturated, the fee will be hight -> move to nex VNA Pool)

 # System Overview